openstack-infra/system-config/doc/source/stackforge.rst

 Create a new StackForge Project with Puppet
 ===========================================

-OpenStack uses Puppet and a management script to create Gerrit projects with simple changes to the opencontrail-infra/config repository.
+OpenContrail uses Puppet and a management script to create Gerrit projects with simple changes to the opencontrail-infra/config repository.
 To start make sure you have cloned the opencontrail-infra/config repository ``git clone https://git.opencontrail.org/opencontrail-infra/config``.